Multifactored/6447-Binary-Fuzzer/writeup/writeup.md

 The plaintext-specific section attempts to find an overflow by sequentially trying both:

+- For every line combination we try:
-- Inputting randomly generated strings that increase exponentially in length, up to 2^14;
+	- Inputting randomly generated strings that increase exponentially in length, up to 2^14
 	- Mutating input from the provided input according to its type.
+- This is so that we can maximise the visited code paths.